-The submission window opens December 4, 2017 and closes January 26, 2018.
+i.
+The submission window opens December 7, 2020 and closes February 1, 2021.

-**Recommendation letters will be accepted until February 2, 2018 provided the application was submitted successfully by the January 26, 2018 closing date.**
+**Recommendation letters will be accepted until February 8, 2021 provided the application was submitted successfully by the February 1, 2021 closing date.**

 **Application cannot be completed on Mozilla Firefox browser**

+ii.
 Fellowship distribution is to the individual and released in the Fall.
 The Ezell Fellowship program is extremely competitive.
 There are approximately 40 applicants for an estimated nine to eleven fellowships given each year.
 Fellowships focus on specialized areas of research, such as glaucoma, cornea and contact lenses, and binocular vision and pediatrics.

+iv.
 Applicants must be a graduate student enrolled in a full-time program of study and training in vision-related research that leads to a Master's or PhD degree.
 Completion of the degree program cannot be within the calendar year of the award/competition.

+v.
 Applicants must be a member of the American Academy of Optometry (AAO); whether as a student, candidate, or Fellow at the time of acceptance of any award.
 To learn more, visit the AAO website: Student Membership for student membership information and Candidate for Fellowship for how to become a Fellow.